 ADVERTISEMENT

-Brent was above $68 a barrel after closing 1.1% lower on Friday, and West Texas Intermediate traded near $65.
+Brent was near $69 a barrel after closing 1.1% lower on Friday.

-Oil rose after the US and European Union agreed on a trade deal ahead of President Donald Trump’s tariff deadline of Aug.
-1.
+Oil rose after the US and European Union reached a trade deal ahead of President Donald Trump’s Aug.
+1. deadline, avoiding a tariff war that could have hurt the global economy.

-Brent was above $68 a barrel after closing 1.1% lower on Friday, and West Texas Intermediate traded near $65.
-The bloc faces 15% levies on most of its exports, although Trump and European Commission President Ursula von der Leyen appeared to differ on some key details of the agreement.
+Brent was near $69 a barrel after closing 1.1% lower on Friday.
+Trump said the EU had agreed to purchase $750 billion in American energy products, although he and European Commission President Ursula von der Leyen appeared to differ on some key details of the agreement.

-Trump’s trade policies and threats of retaliation from targeted countries have raised concerns about the outlook for global economic growth, weighing on oil and other commodities.
-The decision by OPEC+ to rapidly increase its output quotas has also put the market on track for a glut later this year.
+Trump’s trade policies and threats of retaliation from targeted countries for months have raised concerns about the outlook for energy demand should global economic growth slow down, while the decision by OPEC+ to rapidly increase output has put the market on track for a supply glut later this year.

 An OPEC+ committee will convene later on Monday to assess the oil market ahead of a meeting on Sunday to decide on production policy for September.
 The group is expected to hike its quota again, according to delegates.